-Competitions That Power the Climb to Space
+Competitions That Power the Climb to Space.

 Where bold minds tackle impossible problems and redefine what’s possible.

-Competitions That Power the Climb to Space
+Competitions That Power the Climb to Space.

 Where bold minds tackle impossible problems and redefine what’s possible.

-Competitions That Power the Climb to Space
+Competitions That Power the Climb to Space.

 Where bold minds tackle impossible problems and redefine what’s possible.

 Our competitions are open to student teams, research groups, and enthusiasts around the world.
-They are built to inspire innovation, foster cross-disciplinary collaboration, and push teams to solve complex, real-world engineering problems.
+They are built to inspire innovation, foster inter-disciplinary collaboration, and push teams to solve complex, real-world engineering problems.
 Whether you’re refining robotic systems or experimenting with energy transmission, these competitions are a hands-on opportunity to help shape the future of space access.

 Competition Challenges

-Climber
+Tether Climber

 Participants design and prototype space elevators, tethered structures that could carry cargo into space without rockets.
 The goal is to create a faster, safer, and more sustainable way to reach orbit, with teams exploring lift speed, payload capacity, and energy use.

-Climber
+Tether Climber

 Participants design and prototype space elevators, tethered structures that could carry cargo into space without rockets.
 The goal is to create a faster, safer, and more sustainable way to reach orbit, with teams exploring lift speed, payload capacity, and energy use.